Copyediting vs Proofreading

 Yes, You Need an Editor

 When you read it over during your self-editing phase, you could very well catch several mistakes and fix them up, but I can guarantee you won’t catch them all.
-When you have worked closely on a manuscript, your mind knows what you meant to say and will often trick your eyes into thinking they see the correct word, phrase, or sentence, when in actuality, there may be several errors lurking through the fog.
+That’s because when you have worked closely on a manuscript, your mind knows what you meant to say and will often trick your eyes into seeing the correct word, phrase, or sentence, when in actuality, there may be several errors lurking in the fog.
 In addition, the more you work on your manuscript, going over it again and again, your eyes will start to subconsciously skim over the material, easily allowing you to overlook a typo or a missed word.
 Don’t worry, that’s what your editor is for!

 What’s the Difference?

-What’s the difference between copyediting and proofreading, and do you really need both?
-Both copyediting and proofreading check for typos, double words, grammatical errors, spelling, formatting issues, echo words, and check that chapter and page numbers are correct.
-Copyediting takes it another step further by completing fact-checking and ensuring an accurate timeline.
-This phase of editing is also often packaged with line editing (see my Services & Rates tab to learn more about this type of edit).
+In this article, I want to focus on the two rounds that the get most confused: copyediting and proofreading.
+What’s the difference, and if they are so similar, do you really need both?
+Copyediting and proofreading both check for typos, double words, grammatical errors, spelling, formatting issues, echo words, and chapter and page numbers.
+Copyediting takes it another step further by also completing fact-checking and ensuring an accurate timeline.
+This round of edits is also often packaged with line editing (see my Services & Rates tab to learn more about this type of edit).

-While similar, copyediting and proofreading each play their own important role in your editing journey.
-Copyediting should only be the first attack on all of those pesky errors, preparing you for the homestretch of your publishing journey.
-But during formatting, new errors can often be introduced, especially if you wind up doing some last-minute changes or additions (guilty!).
-Because of this, proofreading should be the final step prior to publication, providing one final fresh set of eyes to catch any lingering (or new) errors.
-Proofreading is often done on the formatted version (or proof copy, hence the name) to ensure the final published version is as close to error-free as humanly possible.
+While very similar, copyediting and proofreading each play their own important role in your editing journey.
+Copyediting is the first attack on all of those pesky errors, preparing you for the homestretch of your publishing journey.
+But during formatting, new errors can often be introduced, especially if you wind up doing some last-minute changes or additions (even I’m guilty of this with my own book Horse Cents).
+Because proofreading is often done on the formatted version (or proof copy, hence the name), it should be the final step prior to publication.
+Providing one final fresh set of eyes to catch any lingering (or new) errors will ensure the published version is as close to error-free as humanly possible.

 So, Do You Really Need Both?